 He’e is a fascinating marine creature, showcasing intelligence and adaptability.
 Known scientifically as Octopus cyanea, this species is active during daylight hours.
 This diurnal behavior sets it apart from many other nocturnal octopuses.

-Remarkably intelligent, the Hawaiian Day Octopus utilizes complex problem-solving skills daily.
+Remarkably intelligent, the octopus utilizes complex problem-solving skills daily.
 Its behavior involves interacting with the environment in innovative ways.
 This includes the impressive use of camouflage to blend seamlessly into surrounding habitats.

 The octopus’s ability to mimic its surroundings is unparalleled.
 It can change its skin color and texture very quickly.
 This ability is vital for hunting and staying safe.